Vantage-Payment-Systems/payzone-woocommerce/README.md

 3. Go the that WooCommerce Settings, click on Checkout, you will see a new Checkout Options: Payzone

-4. Click on the PayXpert Checkout Options, enable the gateway and fill the information provided by Payzone
+4. Click on the Payzone Checkout Options, enable the gateway and fill the information provided by Payzone

 ## Support